heterorefactor/heterorefactor/experiments/Recursive/README.md

 #### HeteroRefactor tool

-The heterorefactor tool should be built to run all experiments:
+The heterorefactor tool should be built to run all the experiments:

 ```bash
 cd ../heterorefactor; make
 ```

-Alternatively, you can build all required libraries:
+Alternatively, you can build all the required libraries:

 ```bash
 cd ../heterorefactor/libraries; make